Gayatrimurali/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     az spring app create --name ${CATALOG_SERVICE_APP} --instance-count 1 --memory 1Gi &
     ```

-2. Then, create an app for the Front End.
+1. Then, create an app for the Front End.

     ```shell
     az spring app create --name ${FRONTEND_APP} --instance-count 1 --memory 1Gi
     ```

         > At this time, wait until control is passed back to your console before proceeding or hit **enter** key after 5 mins to get the console back.
 Please check the Portal to make sure ALL services (4 Services & Frontend App) are created.

-### Task 6: Bind to Application Configuration Service

 1. Several applications require configuration from Application Configuration Service, so create the bindings.